stencila/stencila/README.md

 document.view()
 ```

-..., or install the [R](https://github.com/stencila/r) package and then,
+... or, install the [R](https://github.com/stencila/r) package and then, or

 ```r
 library(stencila)